haizadtarik/gesture-car-game/README.md

 # Car obstacle avoidance using PyGame

-simple game developed using pygame where player controlling car to avoid cone using keyboard or gesture
+Simple game developed using pygame where player controlling car to avoid cone using keyboard, mouse or hand gesture

 ## Run locally